ReTabAD: A Benchmark for Restoring Semantic Context in Tabular Anomaly Detection: Dataset Details

 \section{\bmname Dataset Details}

 \bmname benchmark consists of 20 datasets, each accompanied by a JSON text metadata file.
 This comprehensive collection encompasses a wide range of domains and data characteristics, as summarized in Table~\ref{tab:dataset_statistics}.
-Our benchmark spans critical application areas including healthcare (7 datasets: cardiotocography, cirrhosis, gallstone, glioma, stroke, vertebral, wbc), finance (2 datasets: campaign, credit), cybersecurity (backdoor), and various scientific domains such as biology (yeast), astronomy (quasar), and geophysics (seismic).
+Our benchmark covers a broad set of application domains, including healthcare (7 datasets: cardiotocography, cirrhosis, gallstone, glioma, stroke, vertebral, wbc), finance (2 datasets: campaign, credit), cybersecurity/network security (backdoor), and diverse scientific and real-world domains such as biology (yeast), astronomy (quasar), geophysics (seismic), chemistry (wine), forensics (glass), environment (covertype), demographics (census), telecommunications (churn), and manufacturing (automobile, equip).
 This broad domain representation is particularly valuable for evaluating context-aware tabular anomaly detection, as it enables assessment of whether algorithms can leverage domain-specific knowledge to improve detection performance.
 The diversity allows researchers to investigate how contextual understanding of different application areas—such as medical diagnostic patterns in healthcare datasets versus fraud detection patterns in financial datasets—can enhance anomaly detection capabilities beyond traditional domain-agnostic approaches.